 Natural elements such as wood and stone are often key design materials in a traditional kitchen, and play a large part in determining its look.
 Here are some interesting ways to introduce them into your home.

-There are plenty of ways to introduce them into the scheme, from rugged flagstones or salvaged wood, to smooth marble worktops or polished floorboards.
-Meanwhile, other materials, including wicker, enamel, metal and ceramics provide appealing accents.
+There are plenty of ways to introduce different materials into the traditional kitchen theme, from rugged flagstones or salvaged wood, to smooth marble kitchen worktops or polished floorboards.
+Other materials, including wicker, enamel, metal and ceramics add unique accents.

 It makes a lot of sense to work from the floor up.
 As the largest surface in your kitchen, it needs to tie in with everything else and create a sense of cohesion.

 Underfloor heating means that stone or ceramic tiles can be a relatively cosy option, while the uneven colour and texture of natural limestone or slate makes a great standout feature.

 Alternatively, use whitewash floorboards for a light-enhancing, rustic edge, or replace them with warm new wood that matches a chunky worktop.

 Pale painted kitchen cabinet doors are the perfect complement to sturdy oak worktops, but if you decide on wooden cabinetry, marble offers a smart contrast.
 Modern laminate is also a good choice, giving a convincing imitation of solid stone both in colour and texture.